Soldier kills 20 in firing northeast of Thailand - The Media Times

-NAKHON RATCHASIMA – A Thai soldier shot at least 20 people Saturday, posting messages on Facebook as he went on a rampage in a northeastern city where he was still hiding in a mall nearly 12 hours after he first struck, they said. authorities.
+NAKHON RATCHASIMA – A Thai soldier shot at least 20 people Saturday, posting messages on Facebook as he went on a rampage in a northeastern city where he was still lying in a shopping mall, more than 12 hours after he struck. first, authorities said.

-Some explosions of firearms could only be heard from inside the mall just after 2.40am (1940 GMT)

 Thai security forces stormed the Terminal 21 center in Nakhon Ratchasima town and helped hundreds of people escape.
 Looking bored and exhausted, shoppers and shop workers went out in small groups in the early hours of Sunday as police and soldiers worked across the floor of the merchandise from floor to floor.